brunoroque06/brunoroque06.github.io/_pages/chess-fundamentals.md

 This page contains a compilation of chess fundamentals.

-> In the beginner's mind there are many possibilities, but in the expert's there are few. ― Shunryu Suzuki, Zen Mind, Beginner's Mind
+> In the beginner's mind there are many possibilities, but in the expert's there are few. - Shunryu Suzuki, Zen Mind, Beginner's Mind

 ## General Principles

+> Tactics is what you do when there is something to do; strategy is what you do when there is nothing to do. - Savielly Tartakower

 - There are 2 possible approaches to play a position:
   1. Tactically/Dynamically: direct approach to improve owns position through CCTs (checks, captures, and threads);
   2. Positionally/Strategically: assert imbalances for both sides, then find the move that best improves own's/worsens opponent's position.
-- "Tactics is what you do when there is something to do; strategy is what you do when there is nothing to do." - Savielly Tartakower
 - On trading pieces: most of the time it is a mistake.
 When a player trades, specially in the opening, he is developing opponent's pieces.
 Players should embrace tension, and not be afraid of it.
 - Placing a piece on a square where it does not work with the rest of its army is rarely a good idea, as one wants as many pieces as possible to work towards the same goal.
 - Unless the position is very sharp, thus positionally speaking, it's usually a bad idea to leave pieces undefended.
-- A quote on plans: "The P-word.
-I think (Jan) Gustafsson doesn't allow people to use the word plan in a chess sense.
-Actually I completely agree with him!
-Plans do not exist.
-There are some ideas, they exist, and then when you've played lots of ideas in the game you can say, "OK, this was my plan", but not beforehand.
-It's like, what is your plan in life?
-It's impossible to answer until your life actually happens." - Alexander Grischuk.
 - A given piece is considered bad when its position cannot be improved.
 - Superfluous/Extra Piece: when a player has more than 1 Piece that would do great on only one square.
 The opponent should recognize this, and avoid exchanging any of them.